Trial of the Pyx

 The Trial of the Pyx (/pɪks/) is a judicial ceremony in the United Kingdom to ensure that newly minted coins from the Royal Mint conform to their required dimensional and fineness specifications.
-Although coin quality is now tested throughout the year under laboratory conditions, the event has become an annual historic tradition.
+Although modern coin quality is tested throughout the year under laboratory conditions, the event has become an annual historic tradition.
 Each year, thousands of coins are put on trial, consisting of both those struck for circulation and non-circulating commemorative coins.

-First held in the 12th century, the event takes place in the hall of the Worshipful Company of Goldsmiths in London, where the Deputy Master of the Mint (Chief Executive of the Royal Mint) is in effect put on trial before a High Court judge as metallurgical assayers and selected leaders from the financial world sample coins from the mint's output.
+First held in the 12th century, the event formerly took place in the Court of Exchequer; since 1870 it has been held in the hall of the Worshipful Company of Goldsmiths in London, where the Deputy Master of the Mint (Chief Executive of the Royal Mint) is in effect put on trial before a High Court judge as metallurgical assayers and selected leaders from the financial world sample coins from the mint's output.
 The boxes in which coins are stored form the ceremony's namesake: the word pyx derives from the Greek πυξίς meaning 'wooden box'.

 History

-According to records from the Dialogus de Scaccario, in 1179 the weight and fineness of coinage received by England's Exchequer was examined for regulatory purposes under the supervision of the Baron of the Exchequer.
-At this time the Master of the Mint was ordered to put aside one coin for every ten pounds of silver minted so that they might be tested every three months.
-Found in the Red Book of the Exchequer, a section thought to be written in May 1279 titled "forma nova monete" ("A new form of currency") set forth procedures for a regular series of trials whereby the Master of the Mint became liable for failings in the currency standards.
-Coins were to be put into a box with two keys, held by the master and warden, and its contents tested four times a year.
+According to records from the Dialogus de Scaccario, in 1179 the weight and fineness of coinage received by England's Exchequer was routinely examined for regulatory purposes under the supervision of the Barons of the Exchequer.
+The earliest surviving record of a distinct public trial of the coins of the realm dates from 24 February 1248: although not a Trial of the Pyx in the full sense, it was held before the Barons of the Exchequer with a jury of twelve "discreet and lawful citizens of London" and twelve "skilful goldsmiths of the same place".

+In 1279 the various Royal Mints, found in different parts of the Kingdom, were consolidated and placed under the authority of a single Master of the Mint.
+The Red Book of the Exchequer includes a section, thought to have been written in May 1279, titled "forma nova monete" ("A new form of currency").
+This set forth procedures for a regular series of trials whereby the Master of the Mint was made liable for failings in the currency standards.
+He was ordered to put aside one coin for every ten pounds of silver minted, to be kept in a box with two keys (one held by the master, the other by the warden), which would be brought by the King's Assayer to the Exchequer four times a year for the testing.
+By the same ordinance it was enjoined that a standard coin should be made, and deposited at the Exchequer, against which these newly-minted coins would be measured (according to form and quality).
+In 1275 the quality of silver to be used for coinage of the realm had been set at 11 oz 2¼ dwt of fine silver and 17¾ dwt of alloy in every 12-ounce Tower pound of metal.